Souvlaki42/my-website/README.md

 - [ ] Integrate Obsidian
 - [ ] Publish more blog posts
 - [ ] Deal with the shiki bug
+- [ ] Upgrade to Tailwind 4 when it's released
+- [x] Upgrade to Astro 5 when it's released

 ## Getting Started